DC Area Performances

 - National Association of Teachers of Singing or “NATS” The Journal of Singing contains articles and reviews representing varied interests and points of view.
 NATS occasionally sponsors educational and networking opportunities.

-- David Jones is a voice teacher in New York City.
+- David Jones in New York City.
 He was one of the first to blog.
 Many useful articles.

 Vocal anatomy and function